 On the way, echoing softly around the corner and down the hallway, I hear it.
 Maybe I’m imagining it – I’ve only slept four hours in the last two days – but I swear I heard a soft K and delicate L wrap around a guttural H. I could recognize these sounds anywhere.

 I have to see someone.
 Nothing urgent, just a quick check.
 For the anxious or tired patients, especially those so soon out of surgery, I like to tuck them in at night.
-It’s a miracle move, probably the greatest secret in medicine, more tangibly impactful than the flowcharts and electronic doctoring that have come to define my training.
+It’s a miracle move, probably the greatest secret in medicine, more tangibly impactful than the flowcharts and electronic doctoring that dominate much of my training.

 I am a building away.
 I can take the second floor shortcut and be there in a few, but I can’t escape the sound of my mother tongue.
-I take the right instead, my focus now at odds with my imagination.
+I take a right instead, my focus now at odds with my curiosity.
 I realize I have been homesick this whole time and I wonder what or who I will see.

 For years I have lived far from home, away from family and community.
 Short of a phone call, my connection to home is distant and tired.
-My patients are my best friends, I am afraid, and my thorough notes a reflection of our time together, fleeting conversations I take far too seriously.
+My patients are my best friends, I am afraid, and my thorough notes a reflection of our time together, fleeting conversations I am known to take too seriously.

 When I leave the concrete fortress and shower away the mix of human must and antibacterial foam, I find myself standing at the door and taking in the smell of my neighbor’s evening cookery.
 I’m hunting.
 I long for that familiar scent of toasted cumin and allspice, the lingering tang of the tomatoey bamya.
 I can’t find it so I try to recreate it at home.
-How odd that I read English-language recipes for a dish mastered by my grandmother’s generation of weathered hands and smarter tongues.
-Recipes were verbally shared then.
+How odd that I read English-language recipes for a dish mastered by my grandmother’s generation and shared verbally, in Arabic, with precise imprecision.
 What I would give to hear someone tell me how many kabshaat of rice I should prepare or what I should do lamma byighli ghali.

 But I am on call tonight so there will be no standing at the door and wishing.
 I will hunt the halls instead.
 I continue around the corner, the throaty ‘ayn more pronounced, the lilting meem so beautifully reminiscent of the cassette tapes I used to listen to.
 A female’s voice, her jeem pronounced like a hard G, a friendly dialect I know so well.

 I follow her words around a second corner and find her conversing with another woman, both turned toward the wall, one leaning against it.
 The tone is serious, fitting for a cancer ward.
 I make the decision not to interrupt and say salaam, I am one of you.
-I walk on and contend with the reality that the voice will soon fade and my connection to my childhood, the melody of my mother’s warm words, will disappear with it.
+Instead I walk on and contend with the reality that the voice will soon fade and that brief window into my childhood will disappear with it.

 I find the nearest set of stairs and pause.
 Maybe I should go back and at least thank them for bringing me back home, if even for a brief moment.
 But no. I have to tuck someone in, and I have to take the long route there.
 I’ll call mama along the way.